Do Go On - 126 - Virginia Hall: The Limping Lady

 She took the cover of an elderly woman.

-She's in like her thirties.
+She's in like her 30s.

 Right, but she's trying to look quite old.

-She's playing a 60 something year old.
+She's playing a 60-something year old.

 Well done.